How to Disable Automatic Domain Renewal

 Conclusion: How to Disable Automatic Domain Renewal

-When it comes to managing your website, you need to control all aspects of your store.
-One of those aspects is the domain.
+When it comes to managing your website, you need to control all aspects of your Shopify domain and URL management.
+One of those aspects is having to disable automatic renewal on a domain.
 Sometimes, a domain has no more value to you as a business.
 Therefore, you will want to shut it down and no longer pay the annual subscription for the domain name.

 You might have enabled automatic renewal for any domain, so you can use the instructions to discontinue that domain subscription.
 This can help you save money and not have a domain that you don’t want to use anymore.